Why Is Reading Important? 11 Positive Impacts of Reading

 Think about the last book that you read because someone recommended it to you.
 You might have thought about that person as you were reading the book.
 When people come together to discuss books and articles, whether at work or for personal growth, they share ideas and connect with one another.
 Reading can also be a team-building activity for groups learning to work together.

 If you truly value all the ways reading enriches our lives, and you want to help others understand why reading is important, consider earning a reading degree at Grand Canyon University.
 If you are just beginning your teaching journey, you can earn a Bachelor of Science in Elementary Education with an Emphasis in Teaching Reading.
 A degree like this can help you become a reading specialist at an elementary school.
-If you already have a degree, you can earn a Master of Arts in Reading with an Emphasis in either Elementary or Secondary Education.
+If you already have a degree, you can earn a Master of Arts in Reading with an Emphasis in Elementary Education.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.